Lisa Lopes: Personal life

 Lopes was often vocal about her personal life and difficult past.
 She came from an abusive, alcoholic background and struggled with alcoholism herself.
-These issues became headline news in 1994, when she was arrested for setting fire to Andre Rison's sneakers in a bathtub, which ultimately spread to the mansion they shared and destroyed it.
-She claimed that Rison had beaten her after a night out, and she set fire to his shoes to get back at him but that burning down the house was an accident.
+These issues became headline news in 1994, when she was arrested for setting fire to Andre Rison's sneakers in a bathtub; the fire ultimately spread to the mansion they shared and destroyed it.
+She claimed that Rison had beaten her after a night out, and she set fire to his shoes to get back at him, but burning down the house was an accident.
 Lopes later revealed that she did not have a lot of freedom within the relationship and that Rison abused her emotionally and physically; she said that she released her frustrations about the relationship on the night of the fire.

 Lopes was sentenced to five years' probation and therapy at a halfway house, and was unable to shake the incident from her reputation.
-Lopes revealed on The Last Days of Left Eye documentary that her meeting with a struggling mother in rehab left a big impression on her.
+Lopes revealed in The Last Days of Left Eye that her meeting with a struggling mother in rehab left a big impression on her.
 She subsequently adopted the woman's 8-year-old daughter.
 She had adopted a 12-year-old boy ten years prior.

 Lopes had several tattoos.
 Most prominent was a large eagle on her left arm, which she said represented freedom.
 Later, she added the number "80" around the eagle, which was Rison's NFL number while in Atlanta.
-She also had a tattoo of a moon with a face on her foot in reference to Rison's nickname, "Bad Moon"; Lopes later added the words "Love U 2" in the musical notes on her foot for Tupac Shakur.
+She also had a tattoo of a moon with a face on her foot in reference to Rison's nickname, "Bad Moon".
 On her upper right arm was a large tattoo of the name "Parron" for her late stepbrother who died in a boating accident, arching over a large tattoo of a pierced heart.
 Her smallest tattoo was on her left earlobe and consisted of an arrow pointing to her left over the symbol of an eye, a reference to her nickname.
 Lopes struggled with self-harm and even carved the words "hate" and "love" into her arm with a razor.